 Don’t Show Too Much

-Here’s the mistake that most inverted triangles make: They go with form-hugging clothes that scream at everyone how much they can bench.
+Here’s the biggest fashion mistake that most inverted triangles make: They go with form-hugging clothes that scream at everyone how much they can bench.
 Being proud of your body is one thing, looking like a vain attention-seeker goes in the opposite direction.
+This is of extra concern when choosing and wearing the right suit.

 Increase Your Pants